ANALYSIS-Investors stick to bets on early end to ECB hikes as uncertainty grows

 "Given financial instability risks, there's growing uncertainty on future ECB actions beyond this pre-signalled rate hike," said Daniele Antonucci, chief economist and macro strategist at Quintet Private Bank.

-With no signals from the ECB for the path ahead, traders continued betting on a roughly 50% chance of a 25 basis-point rate hike in May, then rates peaking around 3.2% by August, according to ICAP data.
+With no signals from the ECB for the path ahead, traders were betting on over a 60% chance of a 25 basis-point rate hike in May, then rates peaking around 3.4% by August, according to ICAP data.

 Prior to the bank sector turmoil a 50 bps hike in May had been seen as the most likely outcome and rates had been expected to peak at just over 4% by year-end.